Sarah Stiles: Early life

-Stiles was born on June 20, 1979 in Massachusetts and was later raised in Strafford, New Hampshire attending Strafford Elementary School.
+Stiles was born on June 20, 1979, in Massachusetts and was later raised in Strafford, New Hampshire attending Strafford Elementary School.
 After middle school, Stiles began her high school career at Coe-Brown Northwood Academy in New Hampshire.

 Career

 At the age of 12, Stiles started getting involved with theater productions in Portsmouth, New Hampshire.
 Her first role was the titular character in Annie at the Seacoast Repertory Theater.
 As a teenager, Stiles played two other major roles while living in New Hampshire: Dorothy in The Wizard of Oz, and Cinderella in Cinderella.
 Stiles loved the performing arts so much that she spent her summers working at the Prescott Park Arts Festival in Portsmouth.

 Before she got involved with Broadway productions, she trained at the American Musical and Dramatic Academy in New York City.
-Stiles is known for her two roles in the Off-Broadway production Avenue Q,the story of a college student who moves to New York City with big dreams but lives on Avenue Q and has very little money.
+Stiles is known for her two roles in the Off-Broadway production Avenue Q, the story of a college student who moves to New York City with big dreams but lives on Avenue Q and has very little money.
 Stiles plays Kate Monster and Lucy the Slut, who are two puppets that she controls throughout the show.

 After Stiles spent much of her time in the production of Avenue Q, she later was offered the role of Joanne in Vanities, a project that Stiles had been involved with for two years.
 Vanities was performed at the Pasadena Playhouse in Pasadena, California, but eventually moved to Second Stage in New York.
 This role in Vanities eventually led Stiles to be involved in recording an album for the songs.

 She played the role of Little Red Riding Hood in Stephen Sondheim and James Lapine's musical Into the Woods at the Delacorte Theater in New York as part of Shakespeare in the Park.
 She starred opposite Academy Award nominee Amy Adams and Tony Award winners Donna Murphy and Denis O'Hare.

 In 2017, Stiles appeared in the Epix television series Get Shorty.
 Stiles also appeared in the 2018 film Unsane.
-Additionally in 2018, Stiles was cast in the recurring role of Axe Capital stock trader Bonnie Barella on the Showtime series Billions (season 3–present).
+Additionally in 2018, Stiles was cast in the recurring role of Axe Capital stock trader Bonnie Barella on the Showtime series Billions (season 3–6).

-She appeared in the stage musical version of the film Tootsie beginning in September 2018, which ran at the Cadillac Palace Theatre in Chicago from Sept.
-11 to Oct.
-14, 2018.
+She appeared in the stage musical version of the film Tootsie beginning in September 2018, which ran at the Cadillac Palace Theatre in Chicago from September 11 to October 14, 2018.
 The musical opened on Broadway in April 2019.
 In the third season of the Epix television series Get Shorty, Stiles' character, Gladys Parrish, a singer/actress, is cast in the Broadway musical Tootsie playing the character Stiles actually played in the musical.
 This plot development allowed Stiles to recreate one of her numbers from the Broadway show on the TV series.